remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

   is already open; you can use **fgets()** (or similar routines) to read from it.
-* For simplicity, if passed the empty string as a search string, **my-grep** should not match any lines in the file.
+* For simplicity, if passed the empty string as a search string, **my-grep** can either match NO lines or match ALL lines, both are acceptable.

 ## my-zip and my-unzip